GOT PLASTIC ???

 - Harm to Marine Life

 More than 100,000 marine mammals and turtles, one million seabirds, and countless fish worldwide are killed by plastic rubbish each year.

 Beaches on every continent are littered with plastic scraps and particles.
 In a recent surface trawl of the North Pacific Gyre, 46 pounds of plastic were found for every pound of zooplankton.

 Fine particles of plastic are taken in by filter-feeders in the ocean.
 These plastic-laden small creatures are then eaten by larger animals and plastics work their way up the food chain, all the way to our seafood menu.

-Here is a video that better explains the Bag-Ban and how it would effect communities and our environment.
+Here is a video that better explains the Bag-Ban and how it would affect communities and our environment.
 A special thanks to the two who were instrumental in getting the ban passed Katherine Nguyen and Juli Schulz;

 Here is a great article on how you can make a difference right in your own home:

 From the folks at Southern.com

 We hope you have learned a few things by reviewing these resources and that you will contact your State Representative and ask them how to Ban the Bags in your community.